roie9876/NSXT-VMworld2019/Part 4/README.md

 **enable_snat = True** : This parameter basically defines that all the K8S Pods in each K8S namespace in this K8S cluster will be SNATed (to be able to access the other resources in the datacenter external to NSX domain) .
 The SNAT rules will be autoatically provisioned on Tier 0 Router in this lab.
 The SNAT IP will be allocated from IP Pool named "K8S-NAT-Pool" that was configured back in Part 3.

+**apiserver_host_port = 6443** : These parameters are for NCP to access K8S API. **Note this parnter need to configured multiple times in this yaml file, so every time you this parmter you need to configure the same value**

+**apiserver_host_ip = 192.168.113.2**
-**** , **apiserver_host_port = 6443** : These parameters are for NCP to access K8S API. usaly this is the IP address of the master node, if we have clusters of k8s masters we nede to have LB with VIP address.
+This is the IP address of the master node, if we have clusters of k8s masters we nede to have LB with VIP address.
+**Note this paramter need to configured multiple times in this yaml file, so every time you this parmter you need to configure the same value**

 **ingress_mode = nat** : This parameter basically defines that NSX will use SNAT/DNAT rules for K8S ingress (L7 HTTPS/HTTP load balancing) to access the K8S service at the backend.

-**nsx_api_managers = 192.168.110.34,192.168.110.35,192.168.110.36** , **nsx_api_user = admin** ,  **nsx_api_password = XXXXXXXXXXXXXX**  : These parameters are for NCP to access/consume the NSX Manager. in my lab i have 3 NSX managers, we need to provide the IPs of all managers (not the VIP of the managers). we can work with static username and passowrd (clear text) or we can work with certificate. in this demo i'm working with username and password.
+**nsx_api_managers = 192.168.110.34,192.168.110.35,192.168.110.36** , **nsx_api_user = admin** ,  **nsx_api_password = VMware1!VMware1!**  : These parameters are for NCP to access/consume the NSX Manager. in my lab i have 3 NSX managers, we need to provide the IPs of all managers (not the VIP of the managers). we can work with static username and passowrd (clear text) or we can work with certificate. in this demo i'm working with username and password.

 **insecure = True** : NSX Manager server certificate is not verified. in lab enviroment where the NSX manager is self sigeded its better to use this way.